olegburvikov/kanban-board/README.md

-In this project i wrote basic kanban board.
+In this project i wrote basic kanban board with drag and drop for cards.

 Demo - http://burvikov-kanbanboard.surge.sh/